 First of all, their day rate for paddleboard rentals is surprisingly affordable – only $40!
 We’ve paid $20 each per hour for these things before, so were psyched a full-day rental was in our budget.
 If you’d rather go for a kayak, they rent singles for $20 and doubles for $45.
 However, one of the employees had a great point – you get to see into the clear, deep water of the lake so much better on a SUP board.
 And we agree!
 (We’ve loooved SUPing ever since our very first time on the water together).

 Another reason we loved this company was how easy they made pick-up and drop-off.
 None of the rental companies are allowed to deliver the vessels to Lake Powell due to park service regulations.
 So, you have to bring the boards or kayaks to the put-in point on your own.
 However, they have this process down and got us out the door very quickly.
 Plus, it made it feel a bit more adventurous to not have the hand-holding we’ve received in the past.
 We felt kind of like bad-asses with these big boards strapped to the top of the Subaru!

 Before leaving the rental shop, make sure to get instructions for how to get to your much-anticipated destination: Antelope Canyon.
 It is pretty simple though.
 Just put in at the Antelope Point Marina, then paddle along until you can take a left into a canyon, then paddle till you hit land.

-However, floating above that crystal blue water of Lake Powell with the giant rock walls around you is anything but simple.
+However, floating above that crystal blue water of Lake Powell on a paddleboard with the giant rock walls around you is anything but simple.
 It feels immense.
 Like you are a legit explorer, not just some tourist checking off the must-see list.
 This is what we all really want, right?

 You’ll paddle along for about a mile while admiring your surroundings and spotting fish below you.
 If the weather is nice and the water is flat, it should be almost effortless.
 However, the occasional boat will speed by, and when it does – definitely brace yourself for some small waves.